How can I get over my fear of vomiting and the stomach flu?

 Know that you are not alone in your fear.
 If you would like to connect with a group of very supportive and understanding people who all feel the same way as you, please join the Stop the Stomach Flu facebook group.
 It is a SECRET group so you need to e-mail me and I'll send you an invitation. phd.annie at gmail.com.

 If you have ever suffered from emetophobia and feel you have made progress in overcoming it, please send me your story.
-Also, check out this wonderful blog post about the fear of vomiting.
-"Is the fear of throwing up ruining your life?"
-I will post it here in hopes that it will help others.
 My e-mail is phd.annie at gmail.com.
 Please remember that I am not a medical doctor and nothing I write is intended to be medical advice.
+I have viewer stories posted at the bottom of this page.

 -Annie Pryor, Ph.D